-Box Type: 'iloc' Container: Meta box ('meta') Mandatory: No Quantity: Zero or one
+Box Type: 'iloc'

+Container: Meta box ('meta')

 The item location box provides a directory of resources in this or other files, by locating their containing file, their offset within that file, and their length.
 Placing this in binary format enables common handling of this data, even by systems which do not understand the particular metadata system (handler) used.
 For example, a system might integrate all the externally referenced metadata resources into one file, re-adjusting file offsets and file references accordingly.